AdobeDocs/app-builder/getting_started/first_app.md

      ◉ Generic
     ```

-    These sample actions help you quickly get started and show best practice for integrating with Adobe services using SDK in your applications.
+    These sample actions help you quickly get started and show best practice for integrating with Adobe services using [Project Firefly SDK](https://github.com/adobe/aio-sdk) in your applications.
 Note that you may not see all the options listed below on your command line, because we make recommendations based on what credentials you have added in the selected workspace.
 Similar to the last step, you can select one or all of the options listed.
-    - **Adobe Target**: including dependencies and examples of accessing the Adobe Target API
+    - **Adobe Target**: including dependencies and examples of accessing the [Adobe Target API](https://developers.adobetarget.com/api/#admin-apis)
-    - **Adobe Analytics**: including dependencies and examples of accessing the Adobe Analytics 2.0 API
+    - **Adobe Analytics**: including dependencies and examples of accessing the [Adobe Analytics 2.0 API](https://adobedocs.github.io/analytics-2.0-apis/)
-    - **Adobe Audience Manager: Customer Data**: including dependencies and examples of accessing the Adobe Audience Manager Customer Data API'
+    - **Adobe Audience Manager: Customer Data**: including dependencies and examples of accessing the [Adobe Audience Manager Customer Data API](https://docs.adobe.com/content/help/en/audience-manager/user-guide/api-and-sdk-code/api.html)
-    - **Adobe Campaign Standard**: including dependencies and examples of accessing the Adobe Campaign Standard (ACS) API
+    - **Adobe Campaign Standard**: including dependencies and examples of accessing the [Adobe Campaign Standard (ACS) API](https://docs.adobe.com/content/help/en/campaign-standard/using/working-with-apis/get-started-apis.html)
-    - **Adobe Experience Platform: Realtime Customer Profile**: including dependencies and examples of accessing the Customer Profile API of Adobe Experience Platform
+    - **Adobe Experience Platform: Realtime Customer Profile**: including dependencies and examples of accessing the [Realtime Customer Profile API of Adobe Experience Platform](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/real-time-customer-profile.yaml)
-    - **Generic**: a generic application with hello world flow
+    - **Generic**: a generic back-end action with hello world flow that can be reused and modified e.g. for simple serverless computing or 3rd party API integration

 1. With each sample action selected, we'll ask you to define the name of sample actions.
 You can keep the default name or specify your own.